w3c/wcag3/guidelines/terms/view.md

 Non-modal dialogs, expanding paragraphs or sections, tooltips, "toast" notifications, fold out menus, frames in a video, and inline error messages are all part of the same view, as they leave other content actively available.

-Nested views are also part of the same view.
+Nested content is part of the same view.
 For example, on the web, a nested `iframe` does not constitute a new view.
 :::